-Income eligibility guidelines for the 2016-2017 school year may be found on page 15503 of the Federal Register.
+Income eligibility guidelines for the 2017-2018 school year may be found in the Federal Register.

 Generally, public or nonprofit private schools of high school grade or under and public or nonprofit private residential child care institutions may participate in the school lunch program.

 In order for a site to participate, a school district must run the National School Lunch Program and sponsor or operate the afterschool care program.
 This afterschool care program must provide children with regularly scheduled educational or enrichment activities in a supervised environment.

 USDA provides a cash reimbursement for each snack served to schools in the Afterschool Snack Program .

 The current basic cash reimbursement rates for the

 contiguous states are:

 Free afterschool snacks: $0.88

 Rates are in effect from July 1 through June 30 every year.
 Higher reimbursement rates are in effect for Alaska, Hawaii, and Puerto Rico.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.